-You'll love the bold flavors thanks to simple ingredients like garlic, bell peppers, parsley, lemon zest, and a big sprinkle of Parmesan.
+This simple tuna pasta recipe comes together in 20 minutes or less!
+You'll love the texture and bold Mediterranean flavors thanks to ingredients like garlic, bell peppers, parsley, lemon, and a sprinkle of Parmesan cheese.

 Pantry and freezer staples absolutely shine in this spaghetti tuna recipe.
 Here are the ingredients: